 EUA has taken the lead in developing the capacity of higher education institutions to create internal quality processes and foster quality cultures and is an acknowledged expert on these topics.

 The Association has worked with its members to gather information and share experience in order to empower universities to fulfil their responsibility for quality assurance.
-As a result, EUA has produced an extensive set of materials on these matters, most notably the “Quality culture in European universities: a bottom up approach”, “Examining Quality Culture II: process and tools – participation, ownership and bureaucracy”, and “EUREQA Moments!
-Top tips for internal quality assurance”.
+As a result, EUA has produced an extensive set of materials on these matters, most notably the “ESG part 1: are universities ready?”, “Enhancing quality: From policy to practice”, and “Student-centred learning: approaches to quality assurance”.

 In addition, EUA’s Institutional Evaluation Programme (IEP) has been running since 1994 and offers enhancement-led institutional peer reviews across Europe and beyond.
 The Programme supports universities in developing their strategic leadership and capacity to manage change by evaluating them in the context of their own mission and goals.